 Grounds maintenance – To report any problem with snow or ice removal, lawn care, or plantings, call the ORF Call-in Desk at 301-435-8000 (24 Hour Service).

-Snow and Ice Removal – Safe passage for cars and pedestrians in and around campus throughout the winter is a priority of the Real Property Management Office (RPMO) in the Division of Property Management.
+Snow and Ice Removal – Safe passage for cars and pedestrians in and around campus throughout the winter is a priority of The Division of Facilities, Operations, and Maintenance (DFOM).
 Our miles of roadways and sidewalks, acres of parking lots and hundreds of building entrances are pre-treated before predicted storms and sanded and salted repeatedly, early, and often during snowy and/or icy conditions using both mechanical equipment and hand labor.
 Contractors are used exclusively.
 During bad winter weather, these areas will never be 100 percent ice free.
 Therefore, staff members are urged to use caution to avoid accidents, including wearing footwear that does not slip easily.
 The RPMO also takes its responsibility to the environment very seriously, making every effort not to apply excessive salts.
 These salts, which are toxic to the environment, dissolve and flow from our storm drains into Rock Creek, the Potomac, and eventually the Chesapeake Bay.
 For questions or concerns regarding snow removal or other Grounds Maintenance issues, contact the ORF Call-in Desk at 301-435-8000 (24 Hour Service).